Last Updated September 14, 2023

 The GDPR's six key principles, as detailed in Article 5 of the legislation, include:

-At Articulate, we value our worldwide customer base, your individuality, and your right to privacy.
+At Articulate, we value our worldwide customer base, and your right to privacy.
 As outlined in our Trust Center, security white paper, and security policy, Articulate employs a holistic approach to security.
 We welcome the GDPR as an opportunity to deepen our commitment to data protection.

 - Collected conservatively and with willful consent